kimura-12/AtCoder_Training/README.md

 ```bash
 python rename.py --ABC Ture (or False) --title 100
 ```
-The name of the screenshot will be changed and a corresponding README.md will be created.
+Screenshot's name will be changed and a corresponding README.md will be created.